wingify/agentredrabbit/README.md

 AMQP exchange routing key string is of format: hostname.queuename.log

-For every RabbitMQ queue name q we need to work on, the corresponding Redis list name is assumed as "queue:q\_redis"
+For every RabbitMQ queue name `q` that is to be transported, the corresponding Redis list name is assumed as `queue:q\_redis`

-World writes to Redis queue using RPUSH, we do LPUSH, LPOP, LTRIM, LRANGE
+World writes to Redis queue using RPUSH, we do LPUSH, LPOP, LTRIM, LRANGE etc.

-## Installation
+## Building

-agentredrabbit dependencies:
+Dependencies:

 - pika
 - redis (with hiredis for fast parsing)
 - tests requires nose, unittest, mock

+### Doc generation

+To generate documentation of the code:

+    $ make docs

+This requires `epydoc` and will generate documentation in docs/agentredrabbit.

+### Tests

+To run unit tests:

+    $ make runtests

+### Installation

 To install agentredrabbit, simply: